yazin-yousif/College-GPA-Calculator/README.md

 * To Exit the program, type `[e]xit`

 Please note that none of the commands listed above are case sensitive; however, it's impertive that you follow the proper formatting when providing the script with your input.

+##Frequently Asked Questions:

+Q: **Is there a limit to the number of terms or courses I can add?**
+A: No, you can add many terms and courses as you want.

+Q: **Do P/NP (Pass/No Pass) courses are factored in?**
+A: No, P/NP courses are not factored in your GPA.

+Q: **Do I (Incompletes) and W (Withdrawals) receive grade points?**
+A: No. I and W do not receive grade points and do not have an effect on your GPA.